HomeEIPsNewsletter

 Delegation Designation

 The delegation designation uses the banned opcode 0xef from EIP-3541 to designate the code has a special purpose.
-This designator requires all code retrieving operations to follow the address pointer to fill the account's observable code.
-The following instructions are impacted: EXTCODESIZE, EXTCODECOPY, EXTCODEHASH, CALL, CALLCODE, STATICCALL, DELEGATECALL, as well as transactions with destination targeting the code with delegation designation..
+This designator requires all code executing operations to follow the address pointer to get the account's executable code, and requires all other code reading operations to act only on the first 2 bytes of the designator (0xef01).
+The following reading instructions are impacted: EXTCODESIZE, EXTCODECOPY, EXTCODEHASH, and the following executing instructions are impacted: CALL, CALLCODE, STATICCALL, DELEGATECALL, as well as transactions with destination targeting the code with delegation designation.

 In case a delegation designator points to a precompile address, retrieved code is considered empty and CALL, CALLCODE, STATICCALL, DELEGATECALL instructions targeting this account will execute empty code, i.e. succeed with no execution given enough gas.